slinksoft/PathExactDelayPrototype/README.md

 This library was created by Florida International University's AMLight Team.
 Feel free to use this for commercial and private ends.

+This pathfinding tool uses [*NetworkX*](https://networkx.org/) graphs to find a list of paths with a total delay close to the user requirements - the first path in the list is the best match.

 ## How to Install

 Create and activate a virtual environment.
 It is safe to create the virtual environment folder at the root directory of this project.